Multi-resolution spatio-temporal prediction with application to wind power generation: Case study: Wind speed prediction

-The proposed models were compared with baseline approaches, including neural network-based uni-variate prediction model (\texttt{NN}), long short-term memory (\texttt{LSTM}), and vector autoregressive model (\texttt{VAR}); see \cite{LEI2009915, soman2010review} for detailed review of these predictive algorithms and see Appendix~\ref{append:baseline} for their experimental settings and hyperparameter choices.
-Table~\ref{tab:mae} reports the MAE and its percentage with respect to the ground truth for the out-of-sample prediction at cluster-level of the models.
-They confirm that the proposed models significantly outperform the baseline methods.
+We compare the proposed models with the following four state-of-the-art baselines (See \cite{LEI2009915, soman2010review} for detailed reviews): (i) Neural network-based univariate prediction model (\texttt{NN}) \citep{CATALAO20111245} (ii) Vector autoregressive (\texttt{VAR}) \citep{lutkepohl2013vector} (iii) Long Short-Term Memory (\texttt{LSTM}) \citep{hochreiter1997long} (iv) Global deep learning multivariate probabilistic forecasting models, including \texttt{DeepAR} model \citep{SALINAS20201181} and \texttt{DeepTCN} model \citep{CHEN2020491}.
+Please refer to Appendix~\ref{append:add-exp} for detailed descriptions of baselines.
+Table~\ref{tab:mae} reports the average MAE (and the percentage to the ground truth) of out-of-sample prediction given by our approaches and baselines.
+The results confirm that the proposed models significantly outperform the baseline methods by providing forecasts more accurately.